dotnet/Silk.NET/examples/C#/OpenGL/readme.txt

 Chapter 3 has been excluded until Silk.NET has bound to Assimp.

-Credit to Joey de Vires and learnopengl.com contributors for the tutorials.
+Credit to Joey de Vries and learnopengl.com contributors for the tutorials.